Lorenzo Mazzoleni: Climbing abroad

 In 1986, aged 19, he travelled to Patagonia with the Spiders mountaineering group, where they made a first ascent on the West face of Monte Sarmiento, in the Terra del Fuego.
 The team reached the summit on December 24, 1986.

 Two years later at age 21, Mazzoleni climbed his first eight-thousander, Cho Oyu.
 That year, he led his first expedition to Mount Everest, for a summit attempt via the north face.
 The team reached a high point of 7,500 m before turning back due to poor weather.

 In 1990, Mazzoleni made three successful first winter ascents: two direct routes on Cima Busazza, and a direct ascent of the South-West face of the Croz dell'Altissimo.
 That year he made his second attempt on Mount Everest, where he reached the south summit (8,750 m) before turning back due to high winds.

 Mazzoleni returned to the Himalayas in 1991, where he was part of an expedition led by Casimiro Ferrari to climb the as-yet unclimbed west face of Makalu.
 The team managed to reach 7,300 m before turning back due to high winds.

 In 1992, he made the first winter ascent of the central pillar of Monte Civetta.
 Alongside Marco Anghileri, Mazzoleni would make the first repeat and first winter ascent of the Marino Stenico route (VI+, A4) in five days.
 Then the pair would then make the first repeat and first winter ascent of the Via delgi Amici on Sasso Cavallo.

 Later that year, he made his third attempt to climb Mount Everest.
 He reached the summit on September 28, 1992.
 He was 25 years old.
 The successful summit led Mazzoleni on a goal to climb the remainder of the Seven Summits.

-In 1993, Mazzoleni returned to South America, where he summitted Aconcagua, the tallest peak on the continent in winter.
+In 1993, Mazzoleni returned to South America, where he summited Aconcagua, the tallest peak on the continent in winter.
 Climbing via the Messner route, Mazzoleni and climbing partner Simone Moro were trapped for five days in a bivoauc, fearing they would die.
 The pair filmed a "epitaph" video as conditions deteriorated.
 Eventually the weather cleared and they descended safely.
 Mazzoleni immediately started dancing upon reaching base camp.

-Two years later he reached the highest summit in North America in 1995, when he summitted Denali.
+Two years later he reached the highest summit in North America in 1995, when he summited Denali.